mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/reference/index.md

 }
 ```

-Note the warning in the output from the commands above.
-You can change the indicated `delete.topic.enable` configuration value as a configuration change.
+<p class="message--note"><strong>NOTE: </strong>Note the warning in the output from the commands above.
+You can change the indicated `delete.topic.enable` configuration value as a configuration change.</p>

 ## List Under Replicated Partitions